imklesley/imklesley/README.md

 👋 Hello!

 🔭 My name is Klesley, and i'm a full stack developer specializing in Flutter and Django.
 I'm passionate about creating innovative solutions to complex problems with an intuitive user experience and clean codebase.
 I have experience in building applications for various platforms, including web, mobile and desktop, developing both front-end and back-end features.
 My expertise lies in developing user interfaces and creating well-structured web applications.
 I am experienced in using popular frameworks, such as Flutter and Django, to build efficient and robust applications.
 I'm experienced in using RESTful APIs, and have a good understanding of database design and structure.
-I'm always looking for new challenges and opportunities to learn and grow.
 I am also experienced in deploying applications to cloud services such as Amazon Web Services.
+And last but not least, i'm always looking for new challenges and opportunities to learn and grow.

-💞 I'm very passionate about software development, and I love to find solutions to complex problems.
+💞 I'm very passionate about software development, and i love to find solutions to complex problems.
 I also have an eye for details, which helps me create intuitive, user-friendly applications.
 I'm always willing to take on new challenges, and I'm continuously learning, exploring new technologies and developing solutions that can make a difference.

-🫂 I'm a team player, and I'm always looking to collaborate with others to create amazing applications.
+🫂 I'm a team player, and i'm always looking to collaborate with others to create amazing applications.
 I believe that through teamwork, anything is possible.

-🔥 If you're looking for a full-stack developer with experience in Flutter and Django, I'm confident that I can provide the solutions you need.
+🔥 If you're looking for a full-stack developer with experience in Flutter and Django, i'm confident that i can provide the solutions you need.
 Feel free to contact me if you'd like to discuss any potential projects.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/imklesley) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/imklesley)